Shuttleworth & Ingersoll: Services

 The firm provides tax, estate, commercial and litigation services including services to the wind energy industry.
 These activities are divided into four areas: business, intellectual property, family law and litigation.

-Reception
+Recognition

+Thirty attorneys from the firm were selected as part of the Best Lawyers in America 2026 list.

+In 2017, the firm was selected as the Corridor's Best Law Firm for 2017.

 In 2014 the firm was ranked as one of the best Iowa law firms by U.S. News & World Report.
-Shuttleworth & Ingersoll reports it was listed as one of Fortune Magazine's Top Ranked Law Firms in 2012.

 The firm was awarded the Outstanding Philanthropic Organization by the National Society of Fundraising Executives and received the Edge of Excellence Award for Community Service from Edge Business Magazine in 2006.
 According to The Gazette in Cedar Rapids the firm's employees "are active with just about every non-profit group in the Corridor."